srAtKong/aes-encryption/README.md

 # Note

-The starter plugin frameowkr is for reference, and not production ready.
+The starter plugin framework is for reference, and not production ready.
 It shouldn't be used as is without proper externalization of plugin configuration, error handling and thorough unit/integration testing and performance testing.

 # Example usage